Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 int *p;
 ```

 This declaration states that `p` is a pointer variable capable of pointing to ***objects*** of type `int`.
-I'm using the term *object* instead of *variable* since—as we'll see in Chapter 17—`p` might point to an area of memory that doesn't belong to a variable.
+I'm using the term *object* instead of *variable* since --- as we'll see in Chapter 17 --- `p` might point to an area of memory that doesn't belong to a variable.
 (Be aware that "object" will have a different meaning when we discuss program
 design in Chapter 19.)

 Pointer variables can appear in declarations along with other variables: